Free Stuff

 (and Common) Stressors

-If you, or your kid, are frequently exhausted, having trouble functioning, melting down or shutting down, have low energy, or are feeling tired or sick, get headaches, or avoid daily tasks, and you haven’t been able to explain why, check out these common (and commonly overlooked) sources of stress in everyday modern life.
+If you are frequently exhausted, having trouble functioning, melting down or shutting down, have low energy, or are feeling tired or sick, get headaches, or avoid daily tasks, and you haven’t been able to explain why, check out these common (and commonly overlooked) sources of stress in everyday modern life.

 5 Domains of Stress sheet.
 At the top it writes "When you're looking for stressors, there are essentially five categories, or domains, you can lump them into.
 Here are some common examples for autistic individuals."
 In the middle there's 5 different categories, the first one is Biological and in it there is "Noises, Crowds, Over- or under-stimulation, Physical movement, or lack of it, Medical conditions, Lack of restorative sleep, etc." Under emotions it writes "Strong emotions take energy to deal with, whether they are generally seen as positive, such as excitement or joy, or negative, such as anger, fear, loneliness, embarrassment, etc." Under social, it writes "Difficulty picking up on social cues, Difficulty understanding the effect of one's behaviour on others, Being bullied, Being left out of a group, Being the focus of other's attention, etc." Under Pro-social, it writes "Difficulty coping with other peoples' stress, Difficulty reading others' cues of distress, Wanting to help and not knowing what to do, Feelings of guilt or unfairness, The expectations of others, etc." Under Cognitive, it writes "Difficulty processing certain kinds of information, Boredom, Lacking of intellectual, stimulation, Intellectual tasks that are too challenging, The font or size of print, Time pressures, etc." There's a few notes at the bottom of the page, they are as follows "When so much of life is governed by sensory overwhelm, it's tempting to look only for biological stressors.
 But stressors cause and build on each other, so it's important to look for these other ones as well.", "Look for hidden stressors.
 Those things that we may not think of as using energy, but they do.", "Stressors tend to build on each other, so there's rarely just one thing going on.
 When sensory stuff gets in the way (biological), learning becomes more difficult (cognition), which could lead to embarrassment (emotion), and social blunders or teasing from other kids (social), and social blunders or teasing from other kids (social), and reacting in ways that you regret (prosocial).", "A huge source of stress is eye contact.
 Requiring eye contact is a quick way to get protector brain to take over.
 The sensory and information overwhelm of the face and eyes is too much and we look away to reduce stimulation so we can think.
 Most of the time, we can either look at you or we can answer.
 Both are not possible."